-The effects of greater component variability and synchrony also had severe effects on several catch-based PMs.
+The effects of greater component variability and synchrony also had large effects on several catch-based PMs.
+As CVC increased under a moderate synchrony scenario, the variance in median catches increased, but the median remained stable (Fig. 4a, green dots); however, median catch stability and the proportion of years the minimum catch threshold was met declined markedly (Fig. 4b,c).
+As synchrony increased under a moderate CVC scenario median catch abundance, catch stability and the proportion of the years threshold catches were met all declined (Fig. 4a,b,c, middle grouping).

 Similarly to recruit abundance, median catches were positively correlated with component variability as long as synchrony remained low, but this relationship weakened or reversed as synchrony increased (Figure 4a).
 Interannual catch stability (i.e. the inverse of median interannual differences in catch) was strongly negatively correlated with both component variability and synchrony (Figure 4b).
 For example, median interannual fluctuations in aggregate catches increased from 45% (37-56% 90% PI) to 73% (59-83% 90% PI) when CVc and φ were increased to their highest levels.
 The median number of MUs with fisheries that were open was relatively less sensitive, but still declined at higher levels of component variability and synchrony (Figure 4c).
-Finally, the proportion of years where aggregate TAC was below a critical threshold (1,000,000) increased by approximately 15% when component CV and synchrony were at high levels, suggesting managers would be less able to allocate some amount of TAC to all stakeholders (Figure 4d).
+Finally, the proportion of years where aggregate TAC was above a critical threshold (1,000,000) decreased by approximately 15% when component CV and synchrony were at high levels, suggesting managers would be less able to allocate some amount of TAC to all stakeholders (Figure 4d).

 Interestingly the effects of switching from reference to skewed productivity deviations had weaker effects on catch PMs than conservation PMs.
 While median catches decreased considerably (Fig. 4e), the remaining PMs were relatively stable except when high CVC was coupled with moderate or high levels of synchrony (Fig 4g, 4h).